 If you’ve experienced an oral injury that resulted in a chipped tooth, you may be at a higher risk of infection.
 This is because bacteria can easily access the softer tissue located deeper in the tooth.

 A chipped tooth can happen as a result of something serious like a sports injury or something minor like biting down on hard foods.
 Even if the chip is very small, the tooth is more susceptible to infection.

 This is why it’s important to have a chipped tooth repaired by a dentist right away.
 If fixed, you’ll avoid possible infection.

 Don’t ignore a small chip just because there’s no pain.
 Because the nerve of the tooth is now more vulnerable, over time it may become infected.

 Tooth discolouration can result from a number of things.
 Poor oral hygiene and staining from coffee, tea or cigarettes are very common.
-So there is no need for instant alarm.
-However, the discolouration can also be the result of nerve damage.
+So there is no need for an instant alarm.
+However, discolouration can also be the result of nerve damage.
 This occurs when the pulp of the tooth becomes discoloured due to the infection located in the nerve.
 In this case, blood can actually enter the tooth and stain the pulp.

 Cavities can also cause discolouration.
 It may be hard to see at first, but if a cavity goes untreated, it will spread and become more noticeable.

 Unfortunately, once you have a cavity (even a very small one) you can’t get rid of it on your own.
 Even diligent brushing and flossing won’t reverse the problem.
 A dentist must remove it.